esosdb/esosdb/README.md

 const adb = new AdvancedDatabase({ name: "advanceddb", space: 2 });
 const ExampleSchema = new CreateSchema({
   connect: adb,
+  name: "example",
+  props: {
-  name: "exapmle",
+    name: {
+        type: "string",
+        required: true,
+    }
-  props: { name: { type: "string", required: true } }, //if you don't add any id then id will be generated randomly
+  }, //if you don't add any id then id will be generated randomly
   timestamps: true,
 });
 ```